Imaging

 Better insight into the pathological anatomy and pathological physiology of diseases could be a game-changer.

 Since I had the opportunity to observe the evolution of CT from SOMATOM DRH to NAEOTOM Alpha, I can safely say that this is the most important step since the advent of multislice CT in 1998.
-And I am proud and honored to have the privilege of collaborating with Thomas Flohr, Stefan Ulzheimer, Bernard Schmidt, Christoph Panknin, and others to develop this amazing technology.
+And I am proud and honored to have the privilege of collaborating with Thomas Flohr, Bernard Schmidt, Christoph Panknin, and others to develop this amazing technology.

 By Doris Pischitz